-Australia orders first school closure after pupil contracts coronavirus
+Australia closes first school after pupil contracts coronavirus

-SYDNEY (Reuters) - Australia ordered its first school closure on Friday after a 16-year-old pupil tested positive for the coronavirus, as authorities struggle to contain the outbreak in the country.
+SYDNEY (Reuters) - Australia ordered its first school closure on Friday after a 16-year-old pupil tested positive for the coronavirus, as the country’s prime minister warned the public bill for treating infected patients could top A$1 billion ($661 million).

+Prime Minister Scott Morrison said he has written to Australia’s state governments to create a A$1 billion fund to treat coronavirus patients, though he cautioned more money may be needed.

-Australia has recorded 60 cases of infection and two elderly people have died from the virus.
+Australia has recorded 60 cases of the coronavirus while two elderly people have died from the virus as authorities struggle to contain the outbreak.

+Morrison in late February said a global pandemic of the coronavirus was likely, and on Friday he detailed the healthcare costs for the first time.

+“We are estimating based on the advice that we have at the moment that this could be as much as about A$1 billion,” he said.

-While the majority of people contracted the disease overseas before returning home, Australia is on heightened alert as coronavirus begins to spread locally.
+While the majority of those infected in Australia contracted the virus overseas before returning home, the outbreak is now spreading locally.

 A 16-year boy in Sydney, Australia’s largest city, became the latest to be diagnosed.

-Desperate to ensure coronavirus doesn’t spread, Australia ordered the closure of Epping Boys High School in the city’s north for at least one day, while the nearly 1,200 pupils and staff will need to quarantine themselves.
+Desperate to ensure the coronavirus doesn’t spread, the New South Wales government ordered the closure of Epping Boys High School in the city’s north for at least one day, the country’s first school closure as a result of the outbreak.

+Health officials said the nearly 1,200 pupils and staff will need to quarantine themselves.

-“Students at the school are advised to stay at home and self-isolate over the weekend,” New South Wales (NSW) state government said in an emailed statement.
+“Students at the school are advised to stay at home and self-isolate over the weekend,” the NSW state government said in an emailed statement.

 “Staff are also asked to stay at home and self-isolate.
 The school will provide a further update over the weekend about next steps.”